18paulb/316Instructions/README.md

-# Creating and editing a simple web page
+# Creating and Editing a Simple Webpage

 # Introduction
 In this day and age, everything requires a website.
 Through these instructions, you will learn basic editing of HTML and CSS, the building blocks of websites.
 You will be using a website called CodePen, in which there will be three sections titled HTML, CSS, and JS.
-The simple web page will be displayed underneath.
+The webpage will be displayed underneath.
 You will be editing the HTML and CSS sections.

 ![codepen full screenshot](./Introduction.jpg)